robinAZERTY/ESP32Algebra/lib/ESP32AlgebraFilters/README.md

 # ESP32AlgebraFilters
-An optimized C++ library for the ESP32, providing robust matrix and vector operations for real-time applications.
+An optimized C++ library for the ESP32, providing some state estimation algorithms and matrix operations.
+This library is designed for embedded applications, with a focus on efficiency and ease of use.
+It is well-suited for robotics projects and other applications that require lightweight support for matrix operations and state estimation.

 ## Classes architecture
 ![Classes diagram](docs/classDiagram.svg)